lsimediasarl/OpenTileServerDebian/README.md

 {pbf_url}: Complete PBF url from GeoFabrik (or other source)
 </code>

+## OSM data update
+The data are updated via osmosis, the tool is executed once a day with a cron job.
+The updated will be downloaded and mergeed in the database (experimental state for the moment)

 ## Tile server
 When the installation is finished, a demo page is available under